Call for Applications

 Carolina Valdivia, Ph.D., is an Assistant Professor in the Department of Criminology, Law, and Society at the University of California, Irvine.
 Dr. Valdivia’s work explores how various forms of legal and social exclusion impact the lives of immigrant youth and their families, including their educational trajectories, mental health, and political participation.
-She will be using the funding to attend and participate in annual conferences of the the American Sociological Association and the Society for the Study of Social Problems.
+She used the funding to attend and participate in annual conferences of the American Sociological Association and the Society for the Study of Social Problems.

 Irene Vega, Ph.D., is an Assistant Professor of Sociology at the University of California, Irvine.
 Dr. Vega’s broad areas of expertise are in Latinx sociology, educational inequality, international migration, and sociology of law.
 Her current book project examines the moral and racial logics that undergrid the U.S. immigration bureaucracy.
-She will be using the funding to attend the American Sociological Association’s annual conference.
+She used the funding to attend the American Sociological Association’s annual conference.

 Cynthia A. Wiltshire, Ph.D., is an Assistant Professor of Early Childhood Education at the University of Texas at El Paso.
 Dr. Wiltshire’s work examines the relationships that exist between teachers and Hispanic children in early childhood education settings, specifically the associations between teacher stress, teacher warmth, and child outcomes in cognitive and socioemotional development.
 She used the funding to attend the 2023 American Educational Research Association conference and to purchase a new laptop that will be used for data collection activities related to her research.